Mikejo5000/vsts-docs-pr/docs/work/get-started/sign-up-invite-teammates.md

 ---

-# Start using Codex Artifacts today
+# Start using Codex Agile today

 Sign up for a Azure Codex account to upload and share code in a free unlimited private Git repository.
 You can then connect to your favorite development tool like Eclipse, Xcode,